sylhare/sylhare.github.io/_posts/2018-07-01-Open-SSH-Mysteries.md

 You can remove the host from your `known_hosts` and try connecting.
 You will be prompted with `unkwon_host` and you'll need to add the new `fingerprint` to your `known_hosts`.

-However if you've seen that message above, you should think twice before doing that.
+However, if you've seen that message above, you should think twice before doing that.